 CONCERNS OR QUESTIONS

-Persons who have concerns or questions regarding Disability Service with service animals or assistance/support animals may contact DSO@Avila.edu or call 816-501-3666.
-There are also student complaint forms available in the Hodes Center or online at https://www.avila.edu/sudent-services/disability-service-1/disability-services-information-forms.
+Persons who have concerns or questions regarding service animals or assistance/support animals may contact the Student Access Office at DSO@Avila.edu or call 816-501-3666.
+There are also student complaint forms available in the Hodes Center or online at https://www.avila.edu/student-services/disability-services-1/disability-services-information-forms.

 Crime of impersonating a person with a disability for the purpose of receiving certain accommodations, penalty, civil liability.